Complete the 12 sentences below. Choose the best answer for each one. Some sentences have two correct answers. Choose both.

 Answers

-- He must have have left his laptop on the train.
+- He must have left his laptop on the train.
 It was in his bag when he got on, and now it is gone.

 - I shouldn’t have said that in front of everyone.
 It came out harsher than I meant.

 - We should have booked a table.
-Now the restaurant is full and we are stuck outside.
+Now the restaurant is full, and we are stuck outside.

-- She might have have been offended by your joke.
+- She might have been offended by your joke.
 She laughed, but she has not replied to your messages since.

-- I could have have taken the earlier train, but I assumed the later one would be on time.
+- I could have taken the earlier train, but I assumed the later one would be on time.